Why do you do your job? For leadership and management opportunities?

 Reactive Managers are Made, Not Born

-It is possible to make the move from reactive manager to effective leadership.
+It is possible to make a move from reactive manager to effective leadership.
 All it takes is a commitment to making it work—and a focus on your passion, not just on your job.
 Love what you do first and foremost, and you will find a way to be the leader that you need to be.

 How Can Leaders Get Out of the Leadership and Management Rut?